OpenBB-finance/OpenBB/website/content/sdk/quickstart/api-keys.md

 ---
-title: Obtain and Set API Keys for Data Providers
+title: Setting API Keys
-sidebar_position: 4
+sidebar_position: 3
 description: API (Application Programming Interface) keys are access credentials for accessing data from a particular source.
 They are a string of random characters assigned, by the data provider, to an individual account.
 Most vendors offer a free tier requiring only a valid email address.
 Each key is entered into the OpenBB SDk from the `openbb.keys` module, using the syntax described below.
 The docstrings for each source will also display the expected inputs.
 keywords: [api, keys, api keys, data provider, data, free, alpha vantage, fred, iex, twitter, degiro, binance, coinglass, polygon, intrinio, sdk]
 ---